April 16, 2020

-A snapshot of each candidate's platform, speeches and record is presented below, with each dot hyperlinked to a source.
-Our methodology is described in note 2, below.
-Please contact us for further details or our perspectives on specific proposals.
+A snapshot of each candidate's platform, speeches and record as of April 2020 is presented below, with each dot hyperlinked to a source.
+Our methodology is described in note 2.

-Our analysis does not suggest endorsement, support of, or opposition to any candidate; it is simply a record of whether each candidate has addressed a particular issue.
-We hope this will help the media and the public to understand where candidates currently stand and to start a dialogue with candidates about prioritizing these policies.
+Our analysis does not suggest historical or current endorsement, support of, or opposition to any candidate; it is simply a record of whether each candidate addressed a particular issue.
+We hope this will help the media and the public to understand where candidates stood.
+Please contact us for further details or our perspectives on specific proposals offered during the campaign.

 Sources: We used the following sources for each metric:

 - 2020 campaign platform: Campaign website and campaign Medium posts through April 8, 2020.

-- Supportive statements: Op-ed or major speech associated with presidential candidacy (announcement speech or, for the Democratic candidates, a speech at the 2019 California Democratic Party Convention, the 2019 Iowa Democratic Party Hall of Fame Forum, the 2019 Move On Big Ideas Forum, the 2019 NAACP National Convention, the 2019 Polk County Iowa Steak Fry and - beginning with the December 2019 update, a search of Campaign 2020 events in the C-SPAN video library from October forward); town halls and smaller events cataloged in the C-SPAN video library from January 2020 forward
+- Supportive statements: Op-ed or major speech associated with presidential candidacy (announcement speech or, for the Democratic candidates, a speech at the 2019 California Democratic Party Convention, the 2019 Iowa Democratic Party Hall of Fame Forum, the 2019 Move On Big Ideas Forum, the 2019 NAACP National Convention, the 2019 Polk County Iowa Steak Fry and - beginning with the December 2019 update, a search of Campaign 2020 events in the C-SPAN video library from October forward); town halls and smaller events cataloged in the C-SPAN video library from January 2020 through February 28, 2020.

 - Position while in office: